 Each lift has carriage dimensions of 7’ 2” W x 8’ 0” L x 8’ 0” H. They have the capacity to move loads of 2,500 lbs., 24 feet per minute over the 18’ travel distance between the ground and mezzanine.
 The lifts are more than sufficient for current needs, with enough excess capacity to allow a significant increase in the number of loads as business continues to grow.

 The carriage is lifted and lowered by two hydraulic cylinders, mounted on the guide columns that straddle the carriage.
 The hydraulic technology provides cost-effective durability, allowing the lifts to operate continuously 16 hours per day, with installation costs and maintenance needs less than other lifting technologies.

 Johnson Equipment Provides Local Project Management

 The turnaround was very quick.
-The initial order, drawing approvals, manufacturing, shipping, customs clearance and installation all occurred between February and June 2014.
+The initial order, drawing approvals, manufacturing, shipping, customs clearance and installation all occurred within four months.